How To Change Absolutely Any Habit.

 Process, repetition, routine, patience.

 This is where you build momentum.
-You build the new habit by doing the task continously.
+You build a new habit by doing the task continuously.

 You build a new habit over time.
 You’ll skip sometimes but just pick up where you left and keep going.

 Your brain decides if the reward is worth the effort, so if you want to change a habit, make the new reward as good as the old reward.

 Let’s say you want to eat less sugar in the evening.
 Then try and create the same feel-good feeling by replacing it with something else that’ll make you feel good, but doesn’t have sugar in it.

 In his book “The Power Of Habit” Charles Duhigg talks about when we first do something new, our brain works hard to process all this new information, but as soon as we understand how it works it becomes easier and the behaviour starts to become automatic.